 Key Takeaways

 Are you wondering how to get the most out of this year?
-Why not make this the year you start focusing on bettering your life financially?
-Consider some of these tips for improving your finances.
+Consider making it the year you focus on improving your finances.
+These tips can help you take practical steps toward stronger money habits.

 Take Inventory of Your Finances

-Consider starting by organizing your finances.
-It's good to understand all the details of your cash flow (money coming in and going out each month), your savings and retirement plans, and any debt you owe.
-Regularly reviewing your credit reports and card statements could also help you stay informed about your financial health.
+Start by organizing your finances.
+It helps to understand your cash flow, savings, retirement accounts, and any debt you owe.
+Reviewing your credit reports and card statements can also help you stay informed.

-Try inventorying what you have (your assets) and what you owe (your liabilities).
-This could include:
+Try listing what you own (assets) and what you owe (liabilities).
+This may include:

 - Bank accounts (checking and savings)